SreelakshmiRaurora/Sales-insights---Data-analytics-project1/README.md

-# Sales insights data analyis using SQL and PowerBI
+# Sales insights data analysis using SQL and PowerBI